 Summary: A large variety of automated verification tools have been developed to prove or find attacks on security protocols.
 These tools differ in their scope, degree of automation, and attacker models.
 The aim of this project is to get the best of all these tools, meaning, on the one hand, to improve the theory and implementations of each individual tool towards the strengths of the others and, on the other hand, build bridges that allow the cooperations of the methods/tools.
 We will focus in this project on the tools CryptoVerif, EasyCrypt, Scary, ProVerif, Tamarin, AKiSs and APTE.

 11 Dissemination

 11.1 Promoting scientific activities

 11.1.1 Scientific events: organisation

 Member of the organizing committees

-• Karthikeyan Bhargavan: Co-Organizer for VeriCrypt and HACS workshops
+• Karthikeyan Bhargavan: Organizing Committee member for the HACS workshop